 CareCredit Card Review: What You Should Know

-CareCredit is a medical credit card you can use to pay for everything from hospital bills and doctor’s visits to veterinary appointments and spa treatments.
+CareCredit is a medical credit card that can be used to pay for everything from hospital bills and doctor’s visits to veterinary appointments and spa treatments.

 - Instant approval

 - You can use your card number immediately

 You can sign up for the CareCredit card on their website or by downloading their iOS or Android app to fill out an application.
 Approval is instant but there is always the possibility of CareCredit denying your application.

 Upon approval, CareCredit will give you a card number you can use the same day.
 You don’t have to wait for the card to arrive in the mail.